Robert F. Hall Catholic Secondary School

-Robert F. Hall Catholic Secondary School (frequently referred to as Hall or abbreviated as RFH) is a Catholic school located in Caledon, Ontario, Canada.
+Robert F. Hall Catholic Secondary School (frequently referred to as Hall or abbreviated as RFH) is a Catholic school located in Caledon East, Ontario, Canada.
 The school was named after Robert Francis (Bobby Soxer) Hall (1925–1989), the first lay person after whom a Catholic secondary school has been named in the Dufferin-Peel Catholic District School Board.
 The school's patron saint is St. Francis of Assisi.

 History

 As of 1999, the school shared its library with the Town of Caledon.

 The actor David Reale, best known for his roles as Benjamin in Suits, attended the school.